-In accordance with a resolution of the directors of Shellharbour Workers' Club Ltd, we state that: In the opinion of the directors:
+In accordance with a resolution of the directors of Shellharbour Workers' Club Ltd, we state that:

+In the opinion of the directors:

-- the financial statements and notes of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2023 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards - Simplified Disclosures and the Corporations Regulations 2001; - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+1. the financial statements and notes of the Company are in accordance with the Corporations Act 2001, including:

+- giving a true and fair view of the Company's financial position as at 30 June 2024 and its performance for the year ended on that date; and - complying with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001;

+2. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.